Berrysoft/XamlCpp/README.md

 ```

 ## Build
 A C++17-compliant compiler is required.
+Actually it needs C++20, but no compiler is compliant...

 This project assumes it is built by GCC 9.1+ or Clang 9.0+ when using GNU or LLVM toolchains.
 If building with previous versions, you should manully link it with `libstdc++fs` or `libc++fs`.
 ### Build on Windows